aireilly/openshift-mkdocs/docs/scalability_and_performance/recommended-install-practices.md

 Apply the following practices when installing large clusters or scaling clusters to larger node counts.

-## Recommended practices for installing large scale clusters
+## Recommended practices for installing large scale clusters {#recommended-install-practices_cluster-install}

 When installing large clusters or scaling the cluster to larger node counts, set the cluster network `cidr` accordingly in your `install-config.yaml` file before you install the cluster: